-- ✓2.
-Install dunal fencing where appropriate to manage pedestrian access, drainage, beach cleaning and habitat values. - ×4.
-Develop and implement an upgrade program for high demand public toilets. - ×5.
+- ✓1.
+As part of the Port Melbourne Urban Design Framework, progress traffic management solutions to reduce congestion at Station Pier and improve connectivity to the light rail reserve shared path. - 2.
+Install dunal fencing where appropriate to manage pedestrian access, drainage, beach cleaning and habitat values. - 3.
+Advocate for the appropriate use and development of Princes Pier to balance recreational, visitor and residential needs. - ✓ 4.
+Develop and implement an upgrade program for high demand public toilets.
+Underway. - ★5.
 Provide more shade in high use areas and along the foreshore. - ✓6.
 Install new beach showers and drinking/water bottle refill stations at Port Melbourne. - ×7.
 Upgrade the Life Saving Club building.